-On April 13, 2011, PennantPark Floating Rate Capital Ltd. closed its initial public offering and our common stock trades on the NASDAQ Global Select Market under the symbol "PFLT".
-We entered into an investment management agreement, the Investment Management Agreement, with PennantPark Investment Advisers, LLC the Investment Adviser or Adviser, an external adviser that manages our day-to-day operations.
-We also entered into an administration agreement, the Administration Agreement, with the Administrator, that provides the administrative services necessary for us to operate.
+We entered into an investment management agreement, or the Investment Management Agreement, with the Investment Adviser, an external adviser that manages our day-to-day operations.
+We also entered into an administration agreement, or the Administration Agreement, with the Administrator, which provides the administrative services necessary for us to operate.

-Funding I, our wholly owned subsidiary and a special purpose entity, was organized in Delaware as a limited liability company on May 18, 2011.
-We formed Funding I, in order to establish a senior secured revolving facility, the Credit Facility.
+Funding I, our wholly owned subsidiary and a special purpose entity, was organized in Delaware as a limited liability company in May 2011.
+We formed Funding I, in order to establish our Credit Facility.
 The Investment Adviser serves as the collateral manager to Funding I and has irrevocably directed that all management fees owing with respect to such services are to be paid to us so long as the Investment Adviser remains the collateral manager.
 This arrangement does not increase our consolidated management fee.
-The five-year Credit Facility allows Funding I to borrow up to \$100.0 million at commercial paper rate that approximates LIBOR plus 225 basis points during the revolving period.
-The Credit Facility is secured by all of the assets held by Funding I. See Note 10 to the Consolidated Financial Statements.
+The five-year Credit Facility allows Funding I to borrow up to \$100.0 million at LIBOR plus 225 basis points during the revolving period.
+The Credit Facility is secured by all of the assets held by Funding I. See Note 10.